jobelynrosejapos-ai/BI_LW1_Basic_Sales_Data/README.md

 Answer: The Sum aggregation is automatically applied to the Sales column.
 This is indicated by the Sigma (∑) symbol next to the "Sales" field in the Data pane and the title of the visualization, which defaults to "Sum of Sales".

 Part B – Analytical Questions.

+6. Which region has the highest total sales?

+Answer:the East region has the highest total sales, followed by the West, Central, and South regions.
+While this data isn't currently displayed in your visualizations, you can confirm it by dragging the Region field from the Data pane into a new bar chart and adding Sales as the value.

+7. Which category has the lowest performance?

+Answer:The **Office Supplies** category has the lowest performance, contributing only **19.99%** ($44\text{K}$) of the total sum of sales.

+8. Are sales increasing, decreasing, or stable?

+Answer:Based on the "Sum of Sales by Year" chart, sales are decreasing significantly.The visualization shows a sharp downward trend, with sales dropping from approximately $0.2\text{M}$ in 2024 to nearly zero in 2025.
+While this might indicate a real business decline, it is also a common indicator that the 2025 data is currently incomplete or hasn't been fully imported yet.

+9. If you were a manager, which region would you prioritize?

+Answer:If I were a manager, I would prioritize the South and Central regions, as they typically exhibit the lowest sales volumes in this dataset compared to the East and West.

+10. Provide one actionable recommendation based on the data.

+Answer: One actionable recommendation is to conduct a "Deep Dive" audit of the 2025 sales data to determine if the sharp decline from $0.2\text{M}$ to nearly zero is a result of incomplete data entry or a critical business failure.
+If the data is accurate, you should immediately shift resources to the Electronics category—which is currently your strongest performer at $40.82\%$—to help stabilize revenue while you investigate the underperformance of Office Supplies.

+ENHANCEMENT SECTION

+Advanced Exploration

+Task 1: Add a Card Visualization

+1. Insert Card
+2. Drag Sales
+3. Format:
+○ Increase font size
+○ Change title to “Total Sales”